those who are acquainted with the Rhynie chert fossils, this headline

 the capsule.
 Fig.2 may seem confusing

-upper valve is seen in cross-section but the lower valve is seen nearly parallel to the
+upper "lip" or valve is seen in cross-section but the lower one is seen nearly

 roughly longitudinal section below.